Hyperdimension Neptunia (video game): Hyperdimension Neptunia Re;Birth 1

 The original continent travel system involving getting through dungeons, then named "Terraportation", has been scrapped in favor of a world map screen similar to that of Hyperdimension Neptunia mk2, and the dungeon maps are based on a style reminiscent to that of Hyperdimension Neptunia Victory.
 During the development phase, the enhanced Vita version was intended to fill in what were identified as flaws and shortcomings of the original game.
 Developers aimed to address the concerns of fans, and features of the earlier PS3 version that were often subject to criticism, such as character interactions, game performance and the music, were totally changed and improved in the remake.
 The game's intro song is Miracle Portable Mission by nao and the ending song is Mirai Button by Afilia Saga.

 Unlike the first four games in the series published by NIS America, a western localization was published by Idea Factory International and it was released on August 26, 2014, in North America, while the European version came out the following day.

 An enhanced port for PlayStation 4, titled Hyperdimension Neptunia Re;Birth 1 Plus (超次次元ゲイム ネプテューヌRe;Birth1 Plus, Chōjigen Geimu Neputyūnu Re;Birth1 Plus) was announced on February 6, 2018, by Compile Heart in one of the interviews for the Dengeki PlayStation magazine.
 It included Dengekiko, a character in the series, as a playable character.
 The port launched on May 31, 2018, in Japan for 5,800 yen for the standard edition and 7,800 yen for the limited edition.
 Re;Birth 1 was ported to Nintendo Switch in Japan on May 23, 2024.
 An English release was planned for May 21, three days earlier than the Japanese version but was delayed indefinitely a day before release.
 On December 13, the English version was cancelled, with Idea Factory stating Nintendo had refused the release as they had "not complied with the Nintendo Guidelines.
-The game will release in English in 2025.
+The game was release in English in 2025, with physical versions available throughout asia.

 Neptunia ReVerse

 An enhanced port of Hyperdimension Neptunia Re;Birth 1 Plus titled Neptunia Re★Verse (known as Go!
 Go!
 5 Jigen Game Neptune: re★Verse in Japan) for PlayStation 5 was announced in August 2020, with pre-orders including a download code for a port of Neptunia Shooter.
+It features overhauled graphics, new minigames and the ability to set your party to up to 4 characters instead of 3 at a time as well as added CGs for story.
 It was released on December 17, 2020, in Japan, and released on June 8, 2021, and June 11, 2021, in North America and Europe, respectively.